 She ensures the tour provides learning opportunities with on-location guidance, educational classes, group projections, and private critiques.

 All levels of photographers are welcome.
-Spouses/partners who have no strong interest in photography are also welcome!
+Spouses/partners who have a limited interest in photography are also welcome!

 Provence Photo Workshop is a small workshop with a maximum of eight (8) guests.